gsans/mini-bard-palm2-angular/README.md

-# Mini-Bard Angular client using Gemini API (via API key and Google AI Studio)
+# Mini-Gemini Chatbot Angular client using Gemini API (via API key and Google AI Studio)

 ### Features
 - Support for Google AI and VertexAI APIs
-- Gemini API (generateContent and sendMessage)
+- Gemini API (generateContent, startChat and sendMessage)
 - Demonstration of Gemini for Text with text-to-speech (ElevenLabs)
 - Demonstration of Gemini for Chat with Rich Media support (markdown, code, emojis, formulas and diagrams)
+- Demonstration of Gemini for Images with Rich Media support (markdown, code, emojis, formulas and diagrams)

 ### Libraries
 - Angular Material